 Say good-bye to postage fees and missing your due dates with this free service!
 Online bill pay lets you take care of all bills from a single screen, anytime of day or night.

-You can schedule advance and recurring payments so you’ll never have to pay a late fee.
-And you can also set up email alerts to keep you updated on all your banking activity.
+You can schedule advance and recurring payments and set up email alerts to keep you updated on all your banking activity.

 - Free with all checking accounts